AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.md

 {{ image2 }}

-The drop in muscle force with movement progression is due to the decreasing moment arm of the gravity gravity vector about the elbow joint, as the elbow flexes.
+The drop in muscle force with movement progression is due to the decreasing moment arm of the gravity vector about the elbow joint, as the elbow flexes.
 Therefore lesser the muscle force.

 If you look at the muscle force in the BicepsLong, you see a different pattern: